Week 7: 30th October 3rd November 2017 - Reading Week

 The Students’ Union President is elected by the students of DCU.
 They are elected to represent the students and to make sure all student opinions are heard.
-The current SU President, Glasnevin Campus is Kim Sweeney.
-Her contact details are 01 700 5279 or mail Kim at email@example.com.
+The current SU President, Glasnevin Campus is Niall.
+His contact details are 01 700 5279 or mail Niall at email@example.com.

 The Student Advice Centre is located on both the Glasnevin and St Patricks campuses.
 All students are welcome to drop in and have a chat with one of the Student Advisers throughout their time at university.
 They will be able to advise and guide you on academic, personal or financial issues.
 They can also point you in the right direction if you need to speak to several different people for different reasons.
 There is also a Student Advice Centre in the Henry Grattan Building on the Glasnevin Campus.